wakingrufus/spring-funk/docs/writing_dsls.md

 # Writing a DSL

 A Kotlin DSL is really just a [type-safe builder](https://kotlinlang.org/docs/type-safe-builders.html) for a data structure.
-To extend the Spring DSL framework to add your own DSL, first define you main data class.
+To extend the Spring DSL framework by adding your own DSL, first define your main data class.
 This class must implement the `SpringDsl` interface.
 It should be annotated with `@SpringDslMarker`.

 ```kotlin
 @SpringDslMarker